JetBrains/guide/site/javascript/tips/check-regex/index.md

   height: 300
 ---

 In WebStorm, you can test regular expressions on the fly.
-For this, place the caret at the expression you want to test, press _Alt+Enter_, select _Check RegExp_ and then try a few sample combinations in the appeared popup.
+For this, place the caret at the expression you want to test, press <kbd>⌥⏎</kbd> (macOS) / <kbd>Alt+Enter</kbd> (Windows/Linux), select _Check RegExp_ and then try a few sample combinations in the appeared popup.